hipe/tmx/lib/skylab/beauty-salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 of those methods that allocate memory towards their result object and are not already covered by `build_` (that is, this convention is for the simpler operations, `build_` is for the more complex ones.)

+typically we use this prefix for methods that result in a new string or a new array, implying that the resulting string or array is a deep copy made specifically for the caller, implying in turn that it is mutable.